bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 Parameter Types
 +++++++++++++++

-Parameter type hints defined in the plan header can be overridden in ``parameter_annotation_decorator``.
+Parameter type hints defined in a plan header can be overridden in ``parameter_annotation_decorator``.
 The type annotations defined in the decorator do not influence execution of plans in Python.
 Overriding types should be avoided whenever possible.